-E. Penalties for Academic Misconduct
+E. Penalties for Academic Misconduct:

-1. Each instructor will decide on a case-by-case basis what penalty will be given to the student for his/her academic misconduct; such penalty may include a failing grade on the assignment, a failing grade in the course, or any other course-related sanction the instructor determines to be appropriate.
-Depending on the nature of the misconduct and the context in which it occurs, other penalties may be appropriate; additional penalties, if any, will be recommended by the instructor in consultation with the department chair.
+- Each instructor will decide on a case-by-case basis what penalty will be given to the student for his/her academic misconduct; such penalty might include a failing grade on the assignment, a failing grade in the course, or any other course-related sanction the instructor determines to be appropriate.
+The instructor will notify the department chair of the allegation and the penalty assigned.
+Using the student's preferred email address listed in Banner, the department chair will inform the student of his/her right to appeal.
+Within ten (10) working days of the department chair's notification, the student has a right to appeal the decision through the procedures set forth below. - If the student does not appeal, the department chair will send all documentation and appropriate form(s) that contain a description of the academic misconduct and the penalty assigned to the University Registrar for entry into Banner and the creation of the electronic file (see section F, below).

-The instructor will submit the signed Academic Integrity Violation form to the department chair as notification of the allegation and penalty/penalties.
-The chair confirms the allegation by signing the form and submitting it to the university registrar for recording (the "official allegation").

-2. Using the student's preferred email address listed in Banner, the department chair will inform the student of his/her right to appeal.
-Within 10 working days of the department chair's notification, the student has a right to appeal the decision through the procedures set forth below.

-Institutional Penalties

-Institutional responses to allegations of misconduct fall into two categories: (1) automatic penalties based on an official allegation and (2) additional penalties that will result if the student is not exonerated.
+Institutional responses to allegations of misconduct fall into two categories: (1) automatic penalties based on an official allegation and (2) possible penalties that will result if the student is not exonerated.
 The institutional responses seek both to educate and reprimand students while promoting academic integrity.
-These responses vary based on student classification, previous infractions, and their outcome.
+These responses vary based on previous infractions and their outcome.